 Birds can cling to the metal sides and slowly eat the suet.
 Once it’s gone, the feeder unlatches easily to place another suet cake inside.

-- Stokes Select also makes another similar cage feeder that I own, but it can hold TWO suet cakes.
-View on Amazon here.
+- Here is another similar cage feeder that I own, but it can hold TWO suet cakes.
+View HERE!

 This suet feeder is currently the one that I have been featuring at my bird feeding station the most!